godfrey0/resume-1/README.md

 -

 MOTTO
-- I read Hermeneutics, Professor Bernard L Ramm advised me and he taught that life begins at 72!
+- I read Hermeneutics and advised by Professor Bernard L Ramm.
+Over a bottle of coke, he shared in private that life begins at 72!
 -

 PERSONAL PROJECT
 - Individual Project 2021~Present